 Calculating Social Security Payments

-There are two key factors that impact what you could earn from Social Security:
+Two key factors impact what you could earn from Social Security:

 - How long you are willing or able to wait before collecting

-It’s impossible to predict with perfect accuracy how much you’ll receive from Social Security when you retire because the government could always adjust the level of benefits.
+It’s impossible to predict with perfect accuracy how much you’ll receive from Social Security when you retire because the government can adjust the level of benefits.
 Moreover, benefits are based partially on your pre-retirement income level, which may fluctuate during your lifetime.

-For example, based on the SSA’s calculator, a person who plans to retire at age 70 in January 2025 after earning $100,000 during their last year of employment would potentially receive an estimated monthly benefit of $3,121.
+For example, based on the SSA’s calculator, a person who plans to retire at age 70 in January 2025 after earning $100,000 during their last year of employment could receive an estimated monthly benefit of $3,121.
 On the other hand, someone who plans to retire at age 62 in January 2025 after earning $100,000 in their last year of employment would potentially collect $1,760 per month.
-If this 62-year-old earned $75,000 in their last year of employment instead, their monthly benefit could potentially be $1,422.
+If this 62-year-old earned $75,000 in their final year of work instead, their monthly benefit could be $1,422.

 Women and Racial Minorities Often Earn Less

-Unfortunately, women may generally be more reliant on Social Security, too.
-The SSA notes that women at age 65 are expected to live about 21 additional years, compared to about 19 years for men.
-Women reportedly represent 55.5% of all Social Security beneficiaries age 62 or older and about 65% of beneficiaries age 85 and above.
+Women also tend to be more reliant on Social Security.
+The SSA notes that women at age 65 are expected to live about 21 additional years, compared to 19 years for men.
+Women reportedly represent 55.3% of all Social Security beneficiaries age 62 or older and about 64% of beneficiaries age 85 and above.

-Meanwhile, African American men age 65 and older received an average annual Social Security benefit of about $16,265 in 2017, compared to African American women who earned about $13,574.
-That’s about $1,355 per month for men and about $1,131 per month for women.
+Meanwhile, Black men age 65 and older received an average annual Social Security benefit of about $14,409 in 2019, compared to Black women who earned about $12,806.
+That’s about $1,200 per month for men and about $1,067 per month for women.
 Again, this is due to lower lifetime incomes.

-Despite these differences in benefit payments, it is worth noting that Social Security is designed to be progressive, in that Social Security benefits to lower-income earners represent a higher percentage of their pre-retirement income.
+Despite these differences in benefit payments, it is worth noting that Social Security is designed to be progressive.
+Social Security benefits to lower-income earners represent a higher percentage of their pre-retirement income.

 It Pays to Wait

-Based on the SSA’s payment structure, the longer you wait to collect benefits, the higher your benefit will be.
+The longer you wait to collect benefits, the higher your benefit will be based on the SSA's payment structure.
 So if you have enough retirement savings, you may be able to go several years before you start receiving Social Security benefits.
 This can ultimately result in more money.

 You can start receiving Social Security benefits as early as age 62.
-If you collect at that age, however, you’ll only receive only a certain percentage of your maximum retirement benefit.
+However, if you collect at that age, you’ll only receive a percentage of your maximum retirement benefit.
 For example, if you were born in 1960 or later and retire at age 62, you will receive only 70% of the maximum benefit.
 If you wait until age 65, you’ll get 86.7%, and if you begin collecting at age 67, you’ll get the full benefit.
 Benefits for spouses range from 32.5% to 50%, depending on the year of collection.

 The Bottom Line

-It’s hard to know precisely what you’ll earn from Social Security until you actually begin collecting payments.
-However, you can work to maximize your potential payments by earning as much as you can in your pre-retirement years and delaying collection as long as possible.
-While the average Social Security benefit came to $1,522.70 per month in 2020, it is possible to earn more than twice that amount each month through a combination of high lifetime earnings, luck, and some patience.
+It’s hard to know precisely what you’ll earn from Social Security until you begin collecting payments.
+However, you can work to maximize your payments by making as much as you can in your pre-retirement years and delaying collection as long as possible.
+While the average Social Security benefit was $1,522.70 per month in 2020, it is possible to earn more than twice that amount each month by combining higher lifetime earnings and patience.